Steveiscreative/steveiscreative.github.io/_posts/2015-08-17-developing-a-mean-app-part-2.markdown

 ```

 ### Creating a Model
-Once we've created the schema, we'll have to create a model that maps to the schema.
-Models allow for us to retrieve and manipulate documents in mongoose.
+Once we've created the schema, we'll create a model that maps to the schema.
+Models allow for us to retrieve and manipulate documents (data) in the mongo database.

 ```
 // Model
 var ContactModel = mongoose.model('Contact', Contact);
 ```

-## Endpoints & responses
+## Restful API (endpoints & responses)
-Now that we've connected to our database and we've setup the server, we can now connect the two to create our api.
+Now that we've created our server and setup our database, now we can connect the two and create our restful api.

-Return all contacts
+### Return all contacts

 ```
 // return all contacts